 - Drain and rinse the chickpeas.

-- Place the soaked and drained chickpeas, 1/2 cup chopped redd onion, 2 cloves crushed garlic, 1 minced chili, 1/4 cup parsley, 1/4 cup cilantro, 1 tsp ground cumin, 1/2 tsp ground coriander, 1/2 tsp baking powder, and 1/2 tsp salt into the bowl of a food processor.
+- Place the soaked and drained chickpeas, ½ cup chopped redd onion, 2 cloves crushed garlic, 1 minced chili, ¼ cup parsley, ¼ cup cilantro, 1 teaspoon ground cumin, ½ teaspoon ground coriander, ½ teaspoon baking powder, and ½ teaspoon salt into the bowl of a food processor.

 - Pulse a few times, and then run the food processor until the ingredients are finely chopped.
 It should still have a bit of texture to it, roughly the size of couscous grains.
 You may need to stop and scrape the sides of the food processor a couple of times.